vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 ## Adding a new product type

 To create any product in commercetools, at least one product type need to be set.
 It is the sort of template with certain attributes which is used as a base for the product.
-Creating a product type involves changes in `Product types` menu:
+Creating a product type involves:

   <center>
     <img src="../images/setup-store/project-settings-sidebar.png" alt="Commercetools create product type first step" />
   </center>

-- providing name and description
+- entering name and description.

   <center>
     <img src="../images/setup-store/product-type-1.png" alt="Commercetools create product type first step" />
   </center>

 For our purposes you don't need to setup product attributes, but when creating real life project attributes are necessary to configure products needed for buying process.

 <!-- - and in folowing step clicking on 'add attribute' and filling name, label, constraints, and type